OWASP/www-project-ai-security-and-privacy-guide/index.md

 These principles all apply to AI systems and typically in the same way as to non-AI systems, with the following exceptions:

-1. Lawfulness, fairness, and transparency: the GDPR and the upcoming EU AI act mention several things about algorithms regarding these topics.
+1. **Lawfulness, fairness, and transparency**:

+    The GDPR and the upcoming EU AI act mention several things about algorithms regarding these topics.
 Mostly the discussion is about human rights aspects that are not about privacy in the sense of data protection per se.
 For example, the right to equal treatment is often discussed around AI, but it's not a privacy issue as it does not concern data protection directly.

     Relevant GDPR article: [article 22](https://gdpr.eu/article-22-automated-individual-decision-making/) "Automated individual decision-making, including profiling".